Sergio-prog/Sergio-prog/README.md

 - 🌱 I’m currently learning Python, Solidity, JavaScript
 - 📫 How to reach me in Discord: @fotex, Telegram: @fotex_24

+and I am not farming github commits.
+This is real, but this is not always code commits

 <!---
 Sergio-prog/Sergio-prog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.